CHMP confirms recommendations for use of Zydelig

 - Information for patients

-There have been reports of serious side effects in clinical studies with the cancer medicine Zydelig.
-To ensure that the medicine is used as safely as possible changes have been made to the way the medicine is used:
+- There have been reports of serious infections in clinical studies with the cancer medicine Zydelig.
+Some changes have now been made in how the medicine is used to ensure it is given as safely as possible.

-- You should not stop Zydelig before speaking to your doctor.
-If you are taking Zydelig and have any questions or concerns speak to your doctor or pharmacist.
+- You should not stop Zydelig without speaking to your doctor.
+If you are taking Zydelig and have any questions or concerns speak to your doctor, nurse or pharmacist.

 - Information for healthcare professionals

-- Increased rates of serious adverse effects including deaths were seen in 3 clinical trials in the treatment arm evaluating the addition of Zydelig to standard therapy in first-line CLL and relapsed indolent non-Hodgkin lymphoma.
-Most deaths related to infections such as Pneumocystis jirovecii pneumonia and cytomegalovirus infections.
-Other excess deaths related mainly to respiratory events.
+- Increased rates of serious adverse effects including deaths were seen in the treatment arm of 3 clinical trials1 evaluating the addition of Zydelig to standard therapy in first-line treatment of CLL and relapsed indolent non-Hodgkin lymphoma.
+The percentage of deaths in the treatment arms was 8% in the CLL study and 8% and 5% in the lymphoma studies, compared with 3%, 6% and 1% respectively in the placebo arms.
+The additional deaths were mainly caused by infections, including Pneumocystis jirovecii pneumonia and cytomegalovirus infections.

-- Zydelig can continue to be used in combination, only with rituximab, in CLL patients who have received at least one prior therapy, and as monotherapy in patients with follicular lymphoma that is refractory to two lines of treatment.
+- Provided that strengthened measures are followed to minimise the risk of infection (see below), Zydelig can continue to be used in combination with rituximab in CLL patients who have received at least one prior therapy, and as monotherapy in patients with follicular lymphoma that is refractory to two lines of treatment.

 - Patients should be informed about the risk of serious infections with Zydelig.
 Zydelig must not be started in patients with any evidence of ongoing systemic infection.